IronSenior/The-Martian/README.md

 ## Contributions

 -Fork it (https://github.com/IronSenior/Jorge-TelegramBot-f1/fork)
--Create a new branch (git checkout -b mi-propia-rama)
+-Create a new branch (git checkout -b my-branch)
--Commit your changes (git commit -am 'Añadido sistema de voz.')
+-Commit your changes (git commit -m 'Something done')
--Push it into the branch (git push origin mi-propia-rama)
+-Push it into the branch (git push origin my-branch)
 -Make a pull request.

 ## Versions